LL.B (Hons), National University of Singapore

-Abraham established Providence Law Asia LLC in 2012 as a boutique international arbitration and litigation practice, bringing with him 19 years of extensive experience in contentious work in Asia.
-Prior to that he practiced international arbitration and litigation for 14 years at Drew & Napier LLC, where he was a Director in the Dispute Resolution Department and co-Head of the South Asia Desk.
-He works closely with leading lawyers from other jurisdictions and is regularly instructed as counsel by international firms.
+Abraham established Providence Law Asia LLC as a boutique international arbitration and litigation practice in 2012 and has 20 years of extensive experience in contentious work in Asia.
+He works closely with leading lawyers from other jurisdictions and is regularly instructed as counsel by International law firms.

 REPRESENTATIVE CASE EXPERIENCE